leobudima/elogii-blog/content/saving-time-with-delivery-management-software-how-much-time-do-you-actually-save.md

 At the same time, all of these routes are optimized for maximum efficiency.

-So it takes less time to reach each stop and fulfil all of the orders.
+So it takes less time to reach each stop and fulfill all of the orders.

 In other words, drivers spend less time on the road.

 And you significantly reduce **the time per delivery KPI**.

-But the software also let’s you dynamically plan deliveries.
+But the software also lets you dynamically plan deliveries.

 You can easily plan, assign, and complete deliveries as soon as the order request arrives.

 And this is the key to [**offering same-day delivery**](https://elogii.com/blog/how-to-offer-same-day-delivery-using-delivery-management-software/).

-Which means you can raise the speed of fulfilment by as much as 2 whole days.
+This means you can raise the speed of fulfillment by as much as 2 whole days.

 ### Quicker decision-making